UKHomeOffice/mercury-io-lib/README.md

 }
 ```

-Let's test this by faking the endpoint i.e. an integration test but without requiring a separating running service with the required endpoint:
+Let's test this by faking the endpoint i.e. an integration test but without requiring a separately running service with the required endpoint:
 ```scala
 class ExamplePublisherSpec(implicit env: ExecutionEnv) extends Specification with WebServiceSpecification {
   "File" should {